PeakockCode/currency_conversion_1.0/README.md

 Dependencies:

 - requests: For making HTTP requests to the free currency API (freecurrencyapi.com).
-- dotenv: For loading environment variables from a .env file.
+- dotenv: For loading environment variables from a .env file. (the template is in template.env file)
 - customtkinter: A custom module for enhancing the appearance of Tkinter widgets.